FLipMouse - Finger & Lip Mouse

 # Hardware overview

 The FLipMouse is available with a 3d-printed enclosure.
 Design files for the 3d-printed case are provided in the Github repository (opens new window).
-The primary method for interacting with the FLipMouse is the transparent stick (“Hygienic Stick” or “mouthpiece”) which is attached to the front of the FLipMouse.
-The Hygienic Stick is made by the company QuadJoy.
-Replacement sticks can be ordered via the homepage: www.quadjoy.com (opens new window).
-We want to thank Bill and Debra Street of QuadJoy for letting us use their mouthpiece for our FLipMouse construction kit!
+The primary method for interacting with the FLipMouse is the transparent stick (“mouthpiece” or “finger-joystick”) which is attached to the front of the FLipMouse.
+Replacement sticks can be ordered via the Webshop (opens new window).
 (Please note the cleaning instructions in the dedicated section of this manual.)

-Figure 1: Using the FLipMouse for computer control via lip interaction
+*Figure 1*: Using the FLipMouse (here: version 2) as mouth-joystick for computers

-Additionally, two external momentary switches can be attached to the jack plug connectors on the left side of the FlipMouse enclosure and one button is already integrated on the device (“B1”, see Figure 3).
+Additionally, two external momentary switches can be attached to the jack plug connectors on the sides of the FlipMouse enclosure and one button is already integrated on the device.

 Users can interact with the FLipMouse in several ways: